Veoza vs HRT: Tracking Guide for Comparing Treatment Options

 How to track symptoms and treatment response when comparing Veoza (fezolinetant) and hormone replacement therapy for menopause hot flashes.

-Choosing between Veoza (fezolinetant) and hormone replacement therapy (HRT) is a personal decision made with your healthcare provider.
+Choosing between Veoza (fezolinetant) and hormone replacement therapy (HRT) is a personal decision made with your physician.
 Tracking your symptoms helps inform that conversation with real data about your experience.

 Key differences at a glance